alvaro-escalante/google-index-checker/README.md

 The script is able to verify an unlimited number of URLs with any kind of problematic characters: parameters, encoding, reserved characters, unsafe characters, different alphabets – if Google has indexed it, our script will find it.
 To find read more read our article at <a href='https://builtvisible.com/scaling-google-indexation-checks-with-node-js/'>Builtvisible | Scaling Google indexation checks with Node.js</a>

 > Google does not allow automated queries according to their <a href='https://support.google.com/webmasters/answer/66357?hl=en' target='_blank'>Terms of Service</a>.
-So, if you use our script, please use it responsibly.
+So, if you use our script, <strong>please use it responsibly</strong>.

 Comparing Google indexation checker with other tools available: